maltek/rpcap/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## Upgrading from Version 0.3

+`PcapWriter::append` now requires an argument of type `Read + Write + Seek`.
+This allows the library to ensure that the output format matches of written packages matches the format specified in the file header.
+If this does not work for your use case, you can use the new `PcapWriter::append_unchecked` function.
+Be sure to only use it with files created with this library on the same platform, or else the files might get corrupted.

+`PcapReader::new` now returns a tuple of information about the file header and a faux-iterator.
+If you do not need the first item in the tuple, you can do something like `let (_, reader) = PcapReader::new()`.

+`WriteOptions` is now called `FileOptions`, and has two additional fields.
+As a result, all possible variants of PCAP (v1) files can be created now.
+Due to the previous changes, it is now much less likely you'd have to manually create instances of this struct.
+If you do and are upgrading from an old release, set `high_res_timestamps` to `true` and `non_native_byte_order` to `false` to get the old behavior back.